TheOfficialFloW/GePatch/README.md

 Please help testing games and filling out the [spreadsheet](https://docs.google.com/spreadsheets/d/1aZlmKwELcdpCb9ezI5iRfgcX9hoGxgL4tNC-673aKqk/edit#gid=0).

+## Changelog v0.11

+- Fixed issue where black rectangles would cover the screen in lots of games.

 ## Installation

 - Before you start, make sure you have Adrenaline 6.9 or higher and disable all other plugins in `ux0:pspemu/seplugins/game.txt` (remove all lines or set to 0).